S&P 500 Valuation Dashboard - Update

 - The V-score has improved by 0.5%.

-- 2 sectors are in loss: Energy and Financials.
+- Two sectors are in loss: Energy and Financials.

 - The leading sectors have been Utilities, Consumer Staples and Technology.

-- V-Score has improved for Utilities, Real Estate, Industrials, Energy, Consumer Discretionary and deteriorated in Materials, Consumer Staples, Healthcare.
+- V-score has improved for Utilities, Real Estate, Industrials, Energy, Consumer Discretionary and deteriorated in Materials, Consumer Staples, Healthcare.

 - Q-Score has improved in Energy, Technology and deteriorated in Real Estate.

-Technology is close to fair value regarding historical averages, and above the average in quality (measured by ROE).
-Real Estate, Healthcare and Consumer Discretionary are moderately overpriced by 4 to 12%.
+Technology is close to fair value regarding historical averages and above the average in quality (measured by ROE).
+Real Estate, Healthcare and Consumer Discretionary are moderately overpriced by 4% to 12%.
 Consumer Discretionary is above the baseline in quality.
 Other sectors are overpriced by 29% to 65%.
 The most overvalued sectors are Energy and Materials.
 Energy has also the worst quality score.
 Industrials and Materials are better in quality than their respective historical averages.
-Overpricing has been significantly reduced in Utilities since last month, despite a rally in this sector and thanks to data outputs in the latest quarterly reports.
+Overpricing has been significantly reduced in Utilities since last month despite a rally in this sector and thanks to data outputs in the latest quarterly reports.
 This sector still looks 36% more expensive than its historical average regarding my metrics.

 Data provided by portfolio123 (this is a partner link giving you an extended period of free trial.
-I may receive a fee if you buy later a paid subscription, at no additional cost to you).
+I may receive a fee if you buy later a paid subscription at no additional cost to you).

 Disclosure: I am/we are long SPY.